LaureMonlouis/IMSICC/carte/README.md

 * `Live` - this tab allows the user to do a dynamic analysis around his own position.
 * `Détails BTS` - this tab is `Analyse` tab related and displays informations on the complete set of BTS.

-All files related to this application can be found in the repository `IMSICC/carte/`.
+All files related to this application can be found in the directory `IMSICC/carte/`.

 ## ANALYSIS TAB